census-instrumentation/opencensus-specs/stats/Export.md

 The library SHOULD provide a means of retrieving the ViewData for any registered view in the system.

+ViewData is a language-specific data structure implementing the [Metrics data model](Metrics.md).

 ### Aggregation to Metric

 | Aggregation  | Measure Type    | Metric Type  | Value Type   | Unit               |